tacitknowledge/slow-light/proxy/README.md

 * __id__ - each server must have an unique id
 * __type__ - this is the server type as defined in serverTypes section
 * __localPort__ - the local port this server will listen on
-* __params__ - params allows to define additional server parameters, those parameters depends directly on the server implementation, in case of proxy server implementation those parameters are *host* and *port* what corresponds to the proxied remote server host and port.
+* __params__ - allows to define additional server parameters, those parameters depend directly on the server implementation, in case of proxy server implementation parameters are *host* and *port* what corresponds to the proxied remote server host and port.

-* __handlers__ - a list of server handlers (or server handlers pipeline), those handlers play the most import role in defining server behavior.
-Despite the fact that in our example this list is empty, normally this will be a list of meaningful handlers which will be applied to requests in the order they are defined, and for responses in the reverse order.
-Also the list could be empty or may be missing from the configuration in which case there will be no impact on the request/response, server will act as a simple proxy.
+* __handlers__ - a list of server handlers (or server pipeline), those handlers play the most important role in defining server behavior.
+Despite the fact that in our example the list is empty, normally this will be a list of meaningful handlers which will be applied to requests in the order as they are defined, and for responses in the reverse order.
+It is also valid handlers list to be empty or missing from the configuration in which case there will be no impact on the request/response, server will act as a simple proxy.

 ### Server implementations

 * __com.tacitknowledge.slowlight.proxyserver.server.simple.SimpleServer__ - a server with no initial logic by default, someone could define handlers pipeline as per desired behavior.
-* __com.tacitknowledge.slowlight.proxyserver.server.proxy.ProxyServer__ - a server that will initially act as a proxy to the specified target host, similar to the simple server behavior of the proxy server could be altered by defining handlers pipeline.
+* __com.tacitknowledge.slowlight.proxyserver.server.proxy.ProxyServer__ - a server that will initially act as a proxy to the specified target host.
+Similar to the simple server, behavior of the proxy server could be altered by defining handlers pipeline.

 ### Handlers implementations